 - I want to know where else in the world you transfer my personal data

 - I want to know about my rights and how to exercise them

 When you ask to be put in touch with a dealership

 You can use our website to be put in contact with a dealership that has a vehicle for sale that you are interested in buying.
 Our websites have a form for that purpose.
 We then either connect you with the dealership through our systems, or pass the information that you provide to the dealership to them so they can follow up with you directly.
 Which of those we do depends on the relationship we have with the dealership.

 Where we pass on your details directly, the receiving dealership is then the controller of their copy of your personal data, and they are responsible for what, if anything, they do with it.
 Typically, we would expect them to contact you by email or phone to see if you wish to take things forward (arrange a test drive, for example).

 Where we connect you with the dealership through our systems, we will pass messages back and forth between you and the dealership.
 Again, the content of those messages will be seen by the dealership, and they are responsible for what, if anything, they do with it.
 At a point in discussions you will likely engage with the dealership directly, for example for a test drive or to inspect the vehicle in person.

-You can also, if you wish, choose to receive email alerts from us about vehicles listed on the websites, such as price drops or new listings.
+You can also, if you wish, choose to receive email alerts or newsletters from us about vehicles listed on the websites.

 We do these things either on the basis that they are necessary in order to provide our service, or on the basis of our legitimate interest in promoting vehicles listed on our websites.